Buchenot ceramics are available at several art fairs throughout the Chicagoland area and also the online marketplace Etsy.More information

 Benjamin creates sculptural pieces using clay, glass, fabric and other materials.
 These complex pieces explore a variety of themes.More information

-The following is a complete list of all the Art fairs in the remainder of 2015 where Buchenot Ceramics will have a booth.
+The following is an up to date list of all the Art fairs in 2016 where Buchenot Ceramics will have a booth.
 Any new dates will be added to this list.

 Art has been a focus in Ben's life since he first began drawing in elementary school.
 He explored many different media in high school until 1998 when he first sat down at a potter's wheel.
 As his fingers coaxed shapes out of lumps of clay, he began a journey to learn all he could about clay.
 He then went to a small fine arts college where he had the freedom to spend long hours in the clay studio creating pieces while completing a liberal arts education that included traveling to China and Japan, attending clay seminars, visiting with artists,and exploring the connections between art, literature, science and history.
 In 2001, he received his Bachelor of Fine Arts degree in Studio Art and Computer Science and was recognized as the outstanding major in Studio Art in his graduating class.
 After working and teaching for three years at a local clay studio, Benjamin decided he needed to spend more time exploring and expanding his creative base.